dfrho/newest-espressocode/data/authors/default.md

 github: https://github.com/dfrho
 ---

-David Rhodes is a customer-facing engineer with backgrounds in SaaS sales and enterprise frontend engineering.
+David Rhodes is a sales engineer with backgrounds in SaaS sales and enterprise frontend engineering.
 Always curious about new tech, he's eager to build anything in JavaScript.